aeg-hit/PwnGPT/README.md

 ### CVE-2020-14386 (todo)

 # attention
 some LLMs do not support ["json_schema"](https://platform.openai.com/docs/guides/structured-outputs), such as o1-preview.
-When we use qwen, we use OpenAI's tool-calling (formerly called function calling) for 'with_structured_output'.
+When we use qwen, we use OpenAI's tool-calling (formerly called function calling) for `with_structured_output` function.